mxn2020/99netlify-starter/README.md

-# 🚀 Ultimate Hackathon Template
+# 🚀 Ultimate Multi-Platform Hackathon Template

 A production-ready React application template built for rapid development during hackathons.
-Built with modern technologies and best practices to get you from idea to deployment in minutes.
+Built with modern technologies and best practices to get you from idea to deployment in minutes on **any major platform** (Netlify, Vercel, and more).

 ## 🎯 Perfect For
 - Hackathons and rapid prototyping